10 Facts About Health and Wellness

 For a healthy body and mind, general fitness and moderate exercise are crucial.
 We hope these interesting health facts encourage you to move!

-1) There are five main components of fitness: the body’s ability to use oxygen, muscular strength, endurance, flexibility and body composition.
+1. There are five main components of fitness: the body’s ability to use oxygen, muscular strength, endurance, flexibility and body composition.

-2) The body has more than 650 muscles.
+2. The human body has more than 650 muscles.

-5) Even at rest, muscle is three times more efficient at burning calories than fat.
+5. Even at rest, muscle is three times more efficient at burning calories than fat.

-6) Regular activity can ease the severity and reduce the frequency of lower back pain.
+6. Regular activity can ease the severity and reduce the frequency of lower back pain.

-7) Running is good for you.
+7. Running is good for you.
 People who run 12-18 miles a week have a stronger immune system and can increase their bone mineral density.

-8) Exercising regularly can increase your lifespan by keeping your DNA healthy and young.
+8. Exercising regularly can increase your lifespan by keeping your DNA healthy and young.

-Health and Hydration
+10 Health and Hydration Facts

 Water is the body’s natural elixir.
 Below we’ve compiled ten good reasons why keeping hydrated contributes to good health.